Menditect/documentation/additional/01-howtos/run-first-test.md

 ![Add application](images/run_first_test/01.png)

 - Click the '+ Execution user' button.
-- Enter the username of the Account you login with in the Test Application, when you normally execute your tests.
+- Enter the username of the Account you login with in the Test Application, when you normally execute your tests.<br/>Don't know what username to enter?
+'MxAdmin' will work in most situations.
 - Save.

 ## 2. Add a Test Configuration